DrewAlderfer/DrewAlderfer/README.md

 I am currently:

-- I'm modifying monkeytype so that I can 'read' Moby Dick and improve my touch typing at the same time!
+- I modified monkeytype so that I can read Moby Dick and improve my touch typing at the same time.
 - Becoming an expert (by doing it over an over) in installing Customized Windows 11 iso's and Arch Linux for a dual boot setup, lol.
 - Working on a customized implementation of the YOLO algorithm using Tensorflow/Keras
-- Building a screw sorting machine with darknet YOLO and probably ROS.
+- Building a screw sorting machine with darknet YOLO.
 - I want to start learning robotics simulation.
 If you have suggestions on which engine (Bullet, Havok, Physx, etc.) to learn to use let me know!
+- I used the OpenAI api to build a simple Jupyter Notebook based AI Assistant that can write cover letters and anything else I might need.
 - Living in Brooklyn
 - Looking for Work!